amandalong/Sandin-Image-Processor/README.md

 GREEN - oscillator signal (for automatically controlling knob values) BLUE - second video signal for mixing

 VIDEO PLAYER, CAMERA and OSC will generate video signals.
-All other modules are effects, i.e. require a video ingal input.
+All other modules are effects, i.e. require a video signal input.
 To see the image a video signal has to be connected to MONITOR.

 To connect modules together open the app, unulock it (padlock icon bottom left or CMD + E), click an output (bottom of the module) and drag the cord to an input (top of the module).
 An example configuration: CAMERA -> FUNCTION GENERATOR -> MONITOR.
 The modules can be chained to create more complicated array of effects.